Modeling Noisy Quantum Circuits Using Experimental Characterization: Experimental Characterization

 We next characterize the Bell-state preparation circuits for each pair of possible interactions shown in Fig.~\ref{fig:layout}.
-We use least-squares error estimation to find the value of $p_{\cnot}$ that best fits the results while accounting for readout error as in \eqn{eq:cnotwithRO}.
+We select the depolarizing noise model because it is a well-understood model for quantum noise that captures several different fundamental aspects of quantum behavior.
+We do not expect the depolarizing model to be a perfect fit to experimental data but this model provides a useful method to understand noise levels in the system and how noise from different components interacts.
+We use least-squares error estimation to find the value of depolarizing parameter $p_{\cnot}$ that best fits the results while accounting for readout error as in \eqn{eq:cnotwithRO}.
 This approach yields more consistent results than solving each equation in the system explicitly and using a selection process to determine the final $p_{\cnot}$ value from among these solutions which are often highly varied.
 The estimated parameter values are shown in Fig.~\ref{fig:cnot1}.
+The magnitude of the error bars for the parameter estimations highlights the relative magnitude of gate noise to readout noise.

 We test the accuracy of the noisy subcircuit models with estimated parameters from experimental characterization.
 For these tests, we use explicit numerical simulation of the quantum state prepared by each noisy subcircuit model.
 We estimate the measurement outcomes for these modeled circuits using the simulated quantum state, and we compare these simulated observables with the corresponding experimental observations from the \poughkeepsie device.
 The accuracy of the noisy subcircuit model is quantified using the total variation distance (TVD) defined in \eqn{eq:TVD}.